VouDoo/plant-monitoring-system/docs/raspberry_pi/tl-wn725n_wlan_usb_dongle.md

-# Install TL-WN725N Wireless USB dongle on Raspberry Pi
+# TP-Link TL-WN725N Wireless USB dongle on Raspberry Pi

-This guide assumes that the Raspberry Pi runs a recent version of Raspbian.

 Official support page for [TL-WN725N](https://www.tp-link.com/us/support/download/tl-wn725n/).

+## Installation

+This installation guide assumes that the Raspberry Pi runs a recent version of Raspbian.

 _Do not plug the dongle until explicitly mentioned._

-## Prepare the system
+### Prepare the system

 1. Upgrade existing packages.